-Administration expenses are the payment of the administration fees to DTF for the provision of services to the Board.
+Administration expenses are the payment of the administration fees to the Department of Treasury and Finance for the provision of services to the Board.
 This expense is recognised upon delivery of the service.

 h) Current and non-current classification

 Assets and liabilities are characterised as either current or non-current in nature.
 Assets and liabilities that are to be sold, consumed or realised as part of the normal operating cycle even when they are not expected to be realised within twelve months after the reporting date have been classified as current assets or current liabilities.
 All other assets and liabilities are classified as non-current.